1. Home

 Mini-split cons

-• Higher upfront cost: A mini-split system generally has a higher initial cost of purchase and installation.
+• Higher upfront cost: A mini-split system generally has a higher initial cost of purchase and installation, depending on the number of units you need.
 This may not be the case for a building with no ductwork or a brand-new construction.

 • Space: While meant to be mounted high on walls, typically out of the way, some homeowners may not like having indoor units in multiple rooms.